sowmyaravidas/AES-128/README.md

 # AES-128
-This repository contains the code of AES 128 implemented in C (as part of Cryptography assignment).
+This repository contains the code of AES 128 implemented in C (as a part of Cryptography assignment).